hrajchert/mddoc/docs/jsonml.md

 TODO: Add a how to extend the markdown syntax.

 The structure is stored in the metadata under the key `jsonml` in the method `MarkdownReader.prototype.parse`.
-RESTORE

-{ % code_ref
+{%code_ref
-    "src" : "src/MetadataManager.js",
+    "src" : "src/MetadataManager.ts",
     "ref" : {
-        "text" : "meta.jsonml[mdFileReader.plainFileName] = mdFileReader.jsonml;"
+        "text" : "metadata.jsonml[mdFileReader.plainFileName] = mdFileReader.jsonml"
     }
 %}